jecki/DHParser/Introduction.md

   and closing tags.
 This takes time...

-- While looking for a good XML-Editor, you find that there hardly exist any XML-Editors any more.
+- While looking for a good XML-Editor, you find that there hardly exist any XML-Editors, any more.
 (And for a reason, actually...)
-In particular, there are no good open source XML-Editors.
+In particular, there are not many good open source XML-Editors.

 On the other hand, there are good reasons why XML is used in the
 humanities: Important encoding standards like [TEI-XML](http://www.tei-c.org/index.xml) are defined in XML.
-Its strict syntax and the possibility to check data against schema help to detect and avoiding encoding errors.
+Its strict syntax and the possibility to check data against a schema help to detect and avoiding encoding errors.
 If the schema is well-defined, it is unambiguous, and it is easy to parse for a computer.
 Most of these advantages, however, are on a technical level and few of them are